Clean Diesel Engine Research Laboratory

 Engine Testing Cells

-The state-of-the-art facilities of Clean Diesel Research Laboratory include integrated 3 modern diesel testing engines in operation with a double-ended motoring engine dynamometer and an eddy current engine dynamometer, to which the comprehensive instrumentations and advanced controls are connected, live via a network of 19 PCs and Laptops, and 3 real-time controllers embedded with FPGA and Can-Bus technology.
+The state-of-the-art facilities of Clean Diesel Research Laboratory include integrated 3 modern diesel testing engines in operation with a double-ended motoring engine dynamometer and an eddy current engine dynamometer, to which the comprehensive instrumentations and advanced controls are connected, live with a network of 18 desktop PCs and Laptops, and 3 real-time controllers embedded with FPGA and Can-Bus technology.
 All the PCs and Laptops are equipped with fast data acquisition and control devices and are interconnected via data socket techniques.
-Several modern Diesel Engines with high-pressure fuel injection system and common-rail piezo fuel-injection system are available for testing.
-Time-resolved, high-speed in-cylinder sampling valve has been used in fuel research.
-A hydraulically-actuated Variable-Valve-Timing system is equipped on a 6-cylinder diesel engine for advanced clean diesel research running in a 1:3-single cylinder mode.
-Independent intake boost (VGT) pressure control, EGR control, throttling control, and injection control are being used with in-house programs during each engine test.
-On-line rail pressure, cylinder pressure and injection scheduling/duration and various sensors (over 100 sensors) are all being monitored and data are stored/synchronized during each tests.
+Several modern Diesel Engines with conventional fuel injection system and common-rail fuel injection system are available for testing.

 Diagnostic, Control, and Reporting Facilities